Hormone therapy (HT) refers to

 flashes and sleep problems.

 some serious health problems.
-In a small number of women, HRT
+In a small number of women, HT

 may increase the risk of blood clots, stroke,

-Because of the risks of HRT, many experts recommend that HRT be used for:
+Because of the risks from HT, many experts recommend that HT be used for:

 - Short-term treatment of menopause symptoms.
-HRT effectively relieves menopause symptoms for most women.
-Women who decide that HRT benefits outweigh their risks are advised to use the lowest effective dose for as short a time as possible.2 For most women, menopause symptoms naturally improve within a few years' time, making long-term symptom treatment unnecessary.
+HT effectively relieves menopause symptoms for most women.
+Women who decide that HT benefits outweigh their risks are advised to use the lowest effective dose for as short a time as possible.2 For most women, menopause symptoms naturally improve within a few years' time, making long-term symptom treatment unnecessary.

 - Osteoporosis prevention and treatment, in select cases.
-Most experts recommend that long-term HRT only be considered for women with a high osteoporosis risk.
-In this case, estrogen's bone-protecting benefit may outweigh the risks of taking HRT.
+Most experts recommend that long-term HT only be considered for women with a high osteoporosis risk.
+In this case, estrogen's bone-protecting benefit may outweigh the risks from taking HT.
 Women are now encouraged to consider all possible osteoporosis treatments and to compare their risks and benefits.